How successful CEOs start their mornings

 3. Set goals for the day

-Elliot Weissbluth, CEO of the financial services firm HighTower, starts his day between 4 a.m. and 4:30 a.m. and makes a plan for his day, reshuffling priorities if needed.
+Elliot Weissbluth, founder and chairman of the financial services firm HighTower, starts his day between 4 a.m. and 4:30 a.m. and makes a plan for his day, reshuffling priorities if needed.

 “I make coffee and collect my head–where I am, what the plan is for the day, the things that are going on,” he told Business Insider.
 He also sets an intention for the day using the Chrome plugin Momentum.